-It’s also crucial to choose a water softener with the right flow rate so that it can handle softening water adequately.
-The more water outlets you’re going to be using at once, the higher the flow rate and water capacity you’re going to need.
-Flow rate is measured in gallons per minute (GPM).
-Something such as a shower will use up to 5 GPM, and a faucet will use up to 3 GPM.
+Finding the best water softener for your home will depend on the flow rate each model offers.
+If you’ve got lots of water outlets in your home, you’re going to need a higher flow rate and a bigger water capacity softener.
+Flow rate is measured in GPM (gallons per minute), with a faucet using around 3 GPM and a shower using 5 GPM.
 To work out which type of water softener is suitable for you, add up the maximum number of water outlets you may use at the same time.

-If it’s other home water solutions you need, take a look at our guide to the best water heaters.
+For other home essentials, head to our guide covering the best water heaters.

 GE GXSH40V 40,200 Grain Water Softener review